 Drawing inspiration from themes of collecting memories I create playful jewellery which might explore a fleeting moment, a chance encounter or a material souvenir charged with meaning.
 Referencing shape, form, colour and pattern to realise each piece of jewellery I hope to create something which has both familiar and yet foreign associations, perhaps triggering a vague memory for the viewer and hopefully raising a smile!

-Working from my studio in the depths of rural Wiltshire, I construct jewellery using hand-printed anodised aluminium, precious and non-precious metals and a host of found and formed materials.
+Working from my studio in the wilds of Wiltshire, I construct jewellery using hand-printed anodised aluminium, precious and non-precious metals and a host of found and formed materials.
 I use a range of low-tech hand processes to create my work including screen and block printing onto anodised aluminium and traditional metalwork techniques.